wp-plugins/ose-firewall/readme.txt

     Checks Basic Javascript Injection
     Checks Basic Database SQL Injection

+Since 1.5.0,

-Since 1.5.0, the software supports the direction activation of OSE Security Suite to enhance the protection of your WordPress websites.
+    The software supports the direction activation of OSE Security Suite to enhance the protection of your WordPress websites.
     The newly added Development mode also allows you to turn off the protection temporarily.
-Since 1.5.0, a virus / malicious code scanner has been added to the plugin to help detect virus in your websites.
+    A virus / malicious code scanner has been added to the plugin to help detect virus in your websites.

 Languages